Occupational & Environmental Medicine Fellowship Program

 The Yale Occupational and Environmental Medicine fellowship program offers an integrated 2-year clinical and academic program with an optional third year for additional research experience.

-- Provide comprehensive clinical and research experience in Occupational and Environmental Medicine
+- Provide comprehensive clinical training and research experience in Occupational and Environmental Medicine

 - Prepare candidates for academic, research, and clinical practice in this rapidly expanding field